Many or all companies we feature compensate us. Compensation and editorial

 Adverse credit historyGet an endorser or provide proof of extenuating circumstances

-These solutions can help you qualify for federal student loans, but they aren’t necessarily quick fixes.
+These solutions can help you qualify for federal student loans but aren’t necessarily quick fixes.

-Plan ahead if you can, and work with your school’s financial aid office to find out how you can stay on track with your studies while you sort out your loan eligibility and what other courses of action may be available.
+Plan ahead if you can, and work with your school’s financial aid office to find out how you can stay on track with your studies while you determine your loan eligibility and explore other options.

-What to do if you were denied a private student loan
+What to do if denied private student loans

 Why you may be denied private student loans